Energy potential of concentrated solar power for Europe

-Concentrated solar power has a high potential in supplying renewable electricity on demand not only to the southern, but also to central and northern European countries.
+CSP has a high potential in supplying renewable electricity on demand not only to the southern, but also to central and northern European countries.
 As Yolanda Lechón of the Spanish Research Centre for Energy, Environment and Technology (CIEMAT) and MUSTEC project coordinator says: “Our key objective is to identify and overcome the barriers that limit CSP’s expansion in Europe.
-At the same time, we are exploring potential drivers that can boost cooperation, as intra-European concentrated solar power trade can play an important role for the decarbonisation, stabilisation and integration of the European power system.”
+At the same time, we are exploring potential drivers that can boost cooperation, as intra-European CSP trade can play an important role for the decarbonisation, stabilisation and integration of the European power system.”

 Besides targeted R&D efforts, a major lever to lower the LCOE of CSP is to decrease investment costs.
 MUSTEC is aware that there is a need for financing packages for CSP projects as well as an investment framework that lowers the associated risks.